UniversityOfPlymouthComputing/SoftwareEngineering/docs/level4/fileIO.md

 fprintf(outputStream, "12345\n");
 ```

+This writes data to the stream buffer, which in turn will get written into a file on your computer filing system.
 Once we are finished writing to the file, we must remember to close it.
-This ensures all the data in the stream buffer is flushed.
+This ensures all the data in the stream buffer is written (known as *flushed*).

 ```C++
 fclose(outputStream);
 ```

 Reading is very similar.
-First we obtain a stream by "opening" a file:
+First we once obtain a stream by "opening" a file, only this time in read mode:

 ```C++
 FILE* inputStream;